FerrariDG/euromillions/README.md

 - To generate only one game type: `pipenv run game -t random`.
 - To generate multiple games for only one game type: `pipenv run game -t random -n 5`.
-- To generate more than one game type: `pipenv run game -t high_frequency -t low_frequency`
+- To generate more than one game type: `pipenv run game -t high-frequency -t low-frequency`
-- To generate multiple games for more than one game type: `pipenv run game -t high_frequency -t low_frequency -n 5`.
+- To generate multiple games for more than one game type: `pipenv run game -t high-frequency -t low-frequency -n 5`.

 ---